Lower East Side: Immigrant neighborhood

 One of the oldest neighborhoods of the city, the Lower East Side has long been a lower-class worker neighborhood and often a poor and ethnically diverse section of New York.
-As well as Irish, Italians, Poles, Ukrainians, and other ethnic groups, it once had a sizeable German population and was known as Little Germany (Kleindeutschland).
+As well as Irish, Italians, Poles, Ukrainians, Romanians and other ethnic groups, it once had a sizeable German population and was known as Little Germany (Kleindeutschland).
 Today it is a predominantly Puerto Rican and Dominican community, and in the process of gentrification (as documented by the portraits of its residents in the Clinton+Rivington chapter of The Corners Project.)